opencv/opencv/modules/core/doc/basic_structures.rst

     :param img: Pointer to the old-style  ``IplImage``  image structure.
 By default, the data is shared between the original image and the new matrix.
 But when  ``copyData``  is set, the full copy of the image data is created.

     :param vec: STL vector whose elements form the matrix.
 The matrix has a single column and the number of rows equal to the number of vector elements.
 Type of the matrix matches the type of vector elements.
-The constructor can handle arbitrary types, for which there is a properly declared  :ref:`DataType` .
+The constructor can handle arbitrary types, for which there is a properly declared  :cpp:class:`DataType` .
 This means that the vector elements must be primitive numbers or uni-type numerical tuples of numbers.
 Mixed-type structures are not supported.
-Beware that the corresponding constructor is explicit.
-Meaning that STL vectors are not automatically converted to  ``Mat``  instances, you should write  ``Mat(vec)``  explicitly.
-Note that unless you copied the data into the matrix ( ``copyData=true`` ), no new elements should be added to the vector because it can potentially yield vector data reallocation, and, thus, the matrix data pointer will become invalid.
+The corresponding constructor is explicit.
+Since STL vectors are not automatically converted to  ``Mat``  instances, you should write  ``Mat(vec)``  explicitly.
+Unless you copy the data into the matrix ( ``copyData=true`` ), no new elements will be added to the vector because it can potentially yield vector data reallocation, and, thus, the matrix data pointer will be invalid.

-    :param copyData: Flag to specify whether the underlying data of the STL vector, or the old-style  ``CvMat``  or  ``IplImage``,  should be copied to (``true``) or shared with (``false``) the newly constructed matrix.
-When the data is copied, the allocated buffer will be managed using  ``Mat`` 's reference counting mechanism.
+    :param copyData: Flag to specify whether the underlying data of the STL vector or the old-style  ``CvMat``  or  ``IplImage``  should be copied to (``true``) or shared with (``false``) the newly constructed matrix.
+When the data is copied, the allocated buffer is managed using  ``Mat`` reference counting mechanism.
 While the data is shared, the reference counter is NULL, and you should not deallocate the data until the matrix is not destructed.

-    :param rowRange: The range of the  ``m`` 's rows to take.
+    :param rowRange: Range of the  ``m`` rows to take.
 As usual, the range start is inclusive and the range end is exclusive.
 Use  ``Range::all()``  to take all the rows.

-    :param colRange: The range of the  ``m`` 's columns to take.
+    :param colRange: Range of the  ``m`` columns to take.
 Use  ``Range::all()``  to take all the columns.

-    :param ranges: The array of selected ranges of  ``m``  along each dimensionality.
+    :param ranges: Array of selected ranges of  ``m``  along each dimensionality.

     :param expr: Matrix expression.
 See  :ref:`MatrixExpressions`.

 These are various constructors that form a matrix.
-As noticed in the :ref:`AutomaticAllocation`, often the default constructor is enough, and the proper matrix will be allocated by an OpenCV function.
-The constructed matrix can further be assigned to another matrix or matrix expression, in which case the old content is de-referenced, or be allocated with
+As noted in the :ref:`AutomaticAllocation`, often the default constructor is enough, and the proper matrix will be allocated by an OpenCV function.
+The constructed matrix can further be assigned to another matrix or matrix expression or can be allocated with
-:ref:`Mat::create` .

-.. index:: Mat::Mat
+:cpp:func:`Mat::create` .
+In the former case, the old content is de-referenced.

 Mat::~Mat
 ------------